TonyGregg/gramakalvi/README.md

   After making changes to the code, 1.
 Run the ng deploy command (above) and 2.
 Commit and push it to  github for it to reflect
-My sample organization git page is @ https://tonygregg.github.io/gramakalvi/ Always use the latest npm before updating angular cli
+My sample organization git page is @ https://tonygregg.github.io/gramakalvi/ Always use the latest npm before updating angular cli In order to compile images correctly use path as following in your components: './assets/images/image.png'

 ## Development server